LITERACY WITH LESLEY

 It is imperative that our female readers, as well as their male peers, read about these resilient girls and young women.

-Property of the Rebel Librarian; Dear Student; Genesis Begins Again; Other Words for Home; The Shape of Thunder; Say It Out Loud; The List of Things that Will Not Change; When You Know What I Know; Seven Clues to Home; Violets Are Blue; My Life in the Fish Tank; The Miscalculations of Lightning Girl; The True History of Lyndie B. Hawkins; This Is Not a Drill; Saving Fable; Merci Suarez Changes Gears (and sequels); From the Desk of Zoe Washington; A Soft Place to Land; Starfish; Braced; Taking Up Space; Get A Grip, Vivy Cohen; I Can Make This Promise; Smack Dab in the Middle of Maybe; The Bridge Home; You Don’t Know Everything, Jilly P!; Play Like a Girl; Lily’s Promise; Abby Tried and True, Ben Y and the Ghost in the Machine; One Jar of Magic; The Places We Sleep; Flight of the Puffin; The Benefits of Being an Octopus, The First Rule of Punk; Shouting at the Rain; The Remarkable Journey of Coyote Sunrise; The Song of the Whale; The Paris Project; A Home for Goddesses and Dogs; Swim Team; Beyond Me; Blended; When You Trap a Tiger; Born Behind Bars; A Way Between Worlds; Trowbridge Road; Where the Heart Is; Bernice Buttman, Model Citizen; Amal Unbound; Eventown; Takedown; Wish; Shine!; Thirst; Family Game Night; Focused; Front Desk; Gem & Dixie; Give and Take; Maybe He Just Likes You; Chirp; Fighting Words; Mustaches for Maddie; Punch Like a Girl; Ramona Blue; Allies; Paradise on Fire; Ode to a Nobody; Sadie; Jackpot; Jack Kerouac Is Dead to Me; Furia; Wonder Woman—Tempest Tossed; Clap When You Land; The Poet X; Love, Jacaranda; The Life I’m In; Mazie; Shine, Coconut Moon; Gringolandia; The Orphan Band of Springdale; Fast Pitch; Scars Like Wings; Moxie; How We Roll; How to Build a Heart; Disappeared; Forward Me Back to You; If I Was Your Girl; Ordinary Hazards; My Family Divided; Shout; Turtles All the Way Down; Shark Girl; Exit, Pursued by a Bear; Jumper; Refugees; The Last Cherry Blossom; White Rose; A Night Divided; Rescue; Resistance; Words on Fire; Lines of Courage; The Surrender Tree; The Lightning Dreamer; Audacity; Loving vs Virginia; Fever 1793; An Uninterrupted View of the Sky; Full Cicada Moon; The Wolves Are Waiting; We Are All We Have; Sir Fig Newton and the Science of Persistence; Out of My Mind; The Star Outside my Window; Anybody Here Seen Frenchie?; Unsettled; Comb of Wishes; Your Heart-My Sky; Haven Jacobs Saves the Planet; Singing with Elephants; Lia Parks and the Missing Jewel; Hear Me; Wei to Go!; The Fire, The Water, and Maudie McGinn
+Property of the Rebel Librarian; Dear Student; Genesis Begins Again; Other Words for Home; The Shape of Thunder; Say It Out Loud; The List of Things that Will Not Change; When You Know What I Know; Seven Clues to Home; Violets Are Blue; My Life in the Fish Tank; The Miscalculations of Lightning Girl; The True History of Lyndie B. Hawkins; This Is Not a Drill; Saving Fable; Merci Suarez Changes Gears (and sequels); From the Desk of Zoe Washington; A Soft Place to Land; Starfish; Braced; Taking Up Space; Get A Grip, Vivy Cohen; I Can Make This Promise; Smack Dab in the Middle of Maybe; The Bridge Home; You Don’t Know Everything, Jilly P!; Play Like a Girl; Lily’s Promise; Abby Tried and True, Ben Y and the Ghost in the Machine; One Jar of Magic; The Places We Sleep; Flight of the Puffin; The Benefits of Being an Octopus, The First Rule of Punk; Shouting at the Rain; The Remarkable Journey of Coyote Sunrise; The Song of the Whale; The Paris Project; A Home for Goddesses and Dogs; Swim Team; Beyond Me; Blended; When You Trap a Tiger; Born Behind Bars; A Way Between Worlds; Trowbridge Road; Where the Heart Is; Bernice Buttman, Model Citizen; Amal Unbound; Eventown; Takedown; Wish; Shine!; Thirst; Zarina Divided; Neshama; Racing the Clouds; It Happened on Saturday; Family Game Night; Focused; Front Desk; Gem & Dixie; Give and Take; Maybe He Just Likes You; Chirp; Fighting Words; Mustaches for Maddie; Punch Like a Girl; Ramona Blue; Allies; Paradise on Fire; Ode to a Nobody; Sadie; Jackpot; Jack Kerouac Is Dead to Me; Furia; Wonder Woman—Tempest Tossed; Clap When You Land; The Poet X; Love, Jacaranda; The Life I’m In; Mazie; Shine, Coconut Moon; Gringolandia; The Orphan Band of Springdale; Fast Pitch; Scars Like Wings; Moxie; How We Roll; How to Build a Heart; Disappeared; Forward Me Back to You; If I Was Your Girl; Ordinary Hazards; My Family Divided; Shout; Turtles All the Way Down; Shark Girl; Exit, Pursued by a Bear; Jumper; Refugees; The Last Cherry Blossom; White Rose; A Night Divided; Rescue; Resistance; Words on Fire; Lines of Courage; The Surrender Tree; The Lightning Dreamer; Audacity; Loving vs Virginia; Fever 1793; An Uninterrupted View of the Sky; Full Cicada Moon; The Wolves Are Waiting; We Are All We Have; Sir Fig Newton and the Science of Persistence; Out of My Mind; The Star Outside my Window; Anybody Here Seen Frenchie?; Unsettled; Comb of Wishes; Your Heart-My Sky; Haven Jacobs Saves the Planet; Singing with Elephants; Lia Parks and the Missing Jewel; Hear Me; Wei to Go!; The Fire, The Water, and Maudie McGinn; Graciela in the Abyss; Wand; The Edge of Anything

 These novels/memoirs that I have read, recommended, and reviewed feature strong, resilient, creative girls and young women (ages 10-20) and demonstrate that girls can be strong in diverse way.